nix-community/dream2nix/docs/concepts-and-benefits.md

   - be dumped to a .json file and committed to a repo
   - passed directly to the fetching/building layer
 - the fetcher will only read the sources section and translate it to standard fetcher calls.
-- the building layer will read the "buildSystem" attribute and select the python builder for building.
+- the building layer will read the "subsystem" attribute and select the python builder for building.
-- the python builder will read all information from "buildSystem" and translate the data to a final derivation.
+- the python builder will read all information from "subsystem" and translate the data to a final derivation.

 Notes on IFD, FOD and code generation:
 - No matter which type of tanslator is used, it is always possible to export the generic lock to a file, which can later be evaluated without using IFD or FOD, similar to current nix code generators, just with a standardized format.